 For example, a German shepherd owner in Texas may be able to speak directly to a veterinary surgeon in New York who specialises in hip replacement operations.
 Similarly, the owner’s insurance company could warn them via a digital alert of their pet’s genetic disposition to hip dysplasia and provide regular dietary advice to limit the risk.
 In digitising the process, insurance premiums can be reduced, and the industry will become much more efficient – while consumers and their pets can get quick and easy access to the knowledge they need.

 The Aquarium platform provides an intelligent solution which deals with all aspects of insurance propositions.
-This includes integration with third party companies such as vets’ practices.
+This includes integration with practice management systems to support digital claims submission.
 Our aim is to penetrate the pet insurance market in the United States and Canada so providers can benefit from innovative digital strategies in real-time.